canonical/charm-relation-interfaces/interfaces/kratos_endpoints/v0/README.md

 ## Usage

-The interface will provide admin and public endpoints, in case any other charm belonging to the IAM bundle requires them both.
+The interface will provide admin, public, login and sessions endpoints.

 ## Direction

 The interface will consist of a provider and a requirer.
-The provider is expected to supply its public and admin endpoints, while the requirer will just read the information from the application databag.
+The provider is expected to supply its public, admin, login and sessions endpoints, while the requirer will just read the information from the application databag.

 ```mermaid